domRiddle/ASF/Trading.md

 ### `MatchActively`

-`MatchActively` setting is extended version of `SteamTradeMatcher` which in addition to passive matching offered by that option, also includes active matching in which the bot will send trades to other people.
+`MatchActively` setting is active version of `SteamTradeMatcher` which includes interactive matching in which the bot will send trades to other people.
+It can work standalone, or together with `SteamTradeMatcher` setting.

 In order to make use of that option, you have a set of requirements to meet.
-Firstly, you need to enable `SteamTradeMatcher` (as this feature is extension of that), and ensure that you have `MatchEverything` **disabled** (as trading bots never match actively).
-Afterwards, you have to be eligible for our **[ASF STM listing](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Remote-communication#public-asf-stm-listing)**, with a bit relaxed requirements.
+You have to be eligible for our **[ASF STM listing](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Remote-communication#public-asf-stm-listing)**, with a bit relaxed requirements.
 At the minimum you must have **[unrestricted](https://support.steampowered.com/kb_article.php?ref=3330-IAGK-7663)** account, **[ASF 2FA](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Two-factor-authentication#asf-2fa)** active and at least one valid type in `MatchableTypes`, such as trading cards.

 If you meet all of the requirements above, ASF will periodically communicate with our **[public ASF STM listing](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Remote-communication#public-asf-stm-listing)** in order to actively match bots that are currently available.